TopGun666/TOEFL-Essays/README.md

 [2019-03-08](12.md)  12.
 Which factor influences you the most when it comes to a major purchase?
 1) recommendations from your friends or colleagues; 2) information from media; 3) salesman in the market.

 [2019-03-09](13.md)  13.
 Do you agree or disagree with the following statement?
 Rather than help children with schoolwork, parents should encourage kids to work independently.

+[2019-03-10](14.md)  14.
+Which do you prefer?
+Some People would like to upload pictures and other information on social networking websites while others do not like to create such records.